hheydarian/DotNetTheme-VSCode/README.md

-# DotNETTheme
+# DotNetTheme

-**DotNET Theme** is a Visual Studio Code extension that brings a fresh and modern color scheme inspired by the .NET ecosystem.
+**DotNetTheme** is a Visual Studio Code extension that brings a fresh and modern color scheme inspired by the .NET ecosystem.
 This extension changes the overall look and feel of Visual Studio, making your coding environment more visually pleasant and motivating.
 **Please give me a star on GitHub.😍💖**